 In BC, 95% of the land is available for public access.
 In 2006, the BC Government authorized the building and use of mountain bike trails on public land, becoming a watershed moment for the future of mountain biking in the province.
 This, along with natural resource extraction—which has supported BC communities for decades—has created a labyrinth of resource roads that provides incredible access for mountain bikers.

 5. Origin of Iconic Bike Brands

 6. World-Famous Bike Events and Races

-Long rides, epic races, local events, and themed races—it all has a place in BC.
-Home to world-famous events like the BC Bike Race, where riders navigate trails through bike destinations of the West Coast over seven days.
+Festivals, epic stage races, and themed events—it all has a place in BC.
+Home to world-famous events like Crankworx Whistler, the largest mountain bike festival in the world and the BC Bike Race, where riders navigate endless singletrack trails in multiple bike destinations over seven days.
 There are endless events and races across the province for all abilities and types of riders.

 7. Thriving Mountain Bike Culture